Operating voltage: DC9V

 Adjusting the POT clockwise seems to increase sensitivity (I only went 1/2 turn since it may not have a stop).

 When it detects smoke, the LED will flash (prior to triggering), and then when it finally triggers, it will flash continuously for a bit and then slower, which I think is just indicating some threshold is met on the sensor.
-When triggered, the relay will switch from NC to NO, but will only stay latched for about 1min before switching back if the smoke is removed.
-When triggered there was 8.63v on the "out" line on the header to the right of the relay (that was with 9v input Vcc for the sensor).
+When triggered, the relay will switch, but will only stay latched for about 1min before switching back if the smoke is removed.
+When triggered there was 8.63v on the "out" line on the header to the right of the relay (that was with 9v input Vcc for the sensor), I suppose that could be used for an alarm or buzzer.

 This relay does not latch so it won't be good for keeping something turned off after smoke is detected which sucks.
 Will need to use some additional logic or circuit stuff to make that happen.